Read about what happens if you report a concern about an adult to us.

 • sharing information about the risks your relative or friend is experiencing and what their support needs are

-• contributing to a plan to protect the adult at risk, this is called a Protection Plan and is a record of the agreed action to keep the person safe
+• contributing to the adult at risk's protection plan, which is a record of the agreed action to keep the person safe

-• supporting an assessment of the adult at risks needs, this might include your needs if you are a carer
+• supporting an assessment of the adult at risk's needs, this might include your own needs if you're a carer